-Mr. Boggs is currently pro bono general counsel to Jobs for America’s Graduates and has served on numerous non-profit boards over the years, including that of his high school, Kimball Union Academy, where he was board secretary and chairman of the committee on trustees.
-He also established the Boggs Scholarship for Public Service at the University of Delaware in honor of his grandfather and namesake, former Delaware Governor and U.S. Senator J. Caleb Boggs.
+A strong supporter of education, Mr. Boggs has served on numerous boards over the years, including his high school alma mater, Kimball Union Academy, where he was board secretary and chairman of the committee on trustees.
+He is a founding director of the Global Center for Social Entrepreneurship Foundation, and pro bono general counsel to Jobs for America’s Graduates, as well as chairman of the board of Jobs for Delaware Graduates.
+To honor his grandfather and namesake, former Delaware Governor and U.S. Senator J. Caleb Boggs, he established the Boggs Scholarship for Public Service at the University of Delaware.

 Recent Articles and Publications